KVlearn/web-module-challenge-scope-and-closure/README.md

 }

 const dansRoll = personalDice("Dan");
 const zoesRoll = personalDice("Zoe");
 dansRoll();
 dansRoll();
 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Its in the return function within personalDice,this return function is within the parent function.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+name value remains the same for every call as its the same "Dan" argument used every call.
+newRoll value changes every call (new randome number generated)

 c.
 What is the lexical scope of `newRoll`?
+within that inner function only.

 ### Task 2c - Exit Ticket